qubard/CVChessBot/README.md

 # Bug reporting

 If there are any bugs feel free to create a new issue.
+The only current feature not implemented is pawn advancement.